General HSA Information

 - Preventive care services are not subject to the deductible.
 In addition, coverage for accidents, disability, dental care, vision care, and long-term care is not subject to the deductible.

-- Individuals age 55 to 65 may make additional "catchup" contributions of up to $1,000 annually in 2009 and thereafter.
+- Individuals age 55 to 65 may make additional "catchup" contributions of up to $1,000 annually.
 A married couple can make two catch- up contributions as long as both spouses are at least 55.
 Catch-up contributions will help individuals accumulate assets for retiree health expenses.

 - Contributions may be made by individuals, family members